hcZhao29/hcZhao29.github.io/_posts/2017-5-27-To-My-Graduation.markdown

 image: /assets/article_images/2017-5-27/IMG_0687.JPG
 image2: /assets/article_images/2017-5-27/IMG_0687.JPG
 ---
-# Time for the end of beginning
+>This is not the end, this is not even the beginning of the end, but perhaps it is the end of beginning.

 ![Graduation](/assets/article_images/2017-5-27/graduation.jpg)